awsdocs/amazon-personalize-developer-guide/doc_source/API_S3DataConfig.md

 ## Contents<a name="API_S3DataConfig_Contents"></a>

  ** kmsKeyArn **   <a name="personalize-Type-S3DataConfig-kmsKeyArn"></a>
-The Amazon Resource Name \(ARN\) of the AWS Key Management Service \(KMS\) key that Amazon Personalize uses to encrypt or decrypt the input and output files of a batch inference job\.
+The Amazon Resource Name \(ARN\) of the AWS Key Management Service \(KMS\) key that Amazon Personalize uses to encrypt or decrypt the input and output files\.
 Type: String
 Length Constraints: Maximum length of 2048\.
 Pattern: `arn:aws.*:kms:.*:[0-9]{12}:key/.*`